-Share Radio's senier analyst Ed Bowsher joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
-On the agenda today, tobacco giants looking for triumph in court, financial problems in the NHS leading to poorer care, Vauxhall car woes and much more.
-Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio.
+Share Radio's senior analyst, Ed Bowsher, joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
+On the agenda today, the suicide attack at Istanbul's airport, the latest development on Brexit, and much more.
+Consuming Issues goes out every week day from 9 to 12 on Share Radio.

 Robotics and autonomous systems are generating an increasing number of benefits for our society.
 But are robot’s faithful servants or existential threats?
 That's the subject being debated at the Royal Academy of Engineers, as part of the first UK Robotics week.
 On the panel is Dr Alan Winfield, Director of the University of the West of England’s Science Communication Unit, and he spoke to Sarah Lowther.

 Radix, "the think tank of the radical centre", launches with a report and an event on Quantitative Easing, featuring Sir Vince Cable.
 Dr Joe Zammit-Lucia is Co-Author of the paper: 'Quantitative Easing - The Debate That Never Happened'.
 He joined Share Radio to offer his views on why the UK voted to leave the EU, and what this means for quantitative easing.